hypercore-one/zenon-node-monitor/README.md

 ## Features

-- Real-time monitoring of multiple Zenon nodes
+- Real-time monitoring of multiple Zenon public nodes
 - Visual comparison of momentum heights and hashes
 - Automatic detection of consensus matches and mismatches
 - Connection status monitoring